MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-expressions.md

 Adaptive expressions address this core need by providing an adaptive expression language that can be used with the Bot Framework SDK and other conversational AI components, like [Bot Framework Composer](https://github.com/microsoft/BotFramework-Composer), [Language Generation](bot-builder-concept-language-generation.md), [Adaptive dialogs](bot-builder-adaptive-dialog-Introduction.md), and [Adaptive Cards templating](https://docs.microsoft.com/adaptive-cards/templating).

 An adaptive expression can contain one or more explicit values, [prebuilt functions](../adaptive-expressions/adaptive-expressions-prebuilt-functions.md), or custom functions.
 Consumers of adaptive expressions also have the capability to inject additional supported functions.
-For example, all Language Generation templates are available as functions as well as additional functions that are only available within that component's use of adaptive expressions.
+For example, all language generation templates are available as functions as well as additional functions that are only available within that component's use of adaptive expressions.

-## Variables

-Variables are always referenced by their name in the format `${myVariable}`.
-They can be referenced either by the property selector operator in the form of `myParent.myVariable`, using the item index selection operator like in `myParent.myList[0]`, or by the [getProperty()](../adaptive-expressions/adaptive-expressions-prebuilt-functions.md#getProperty) function.

-There are two special variables. **[]** represents an empty list, and **{}** represents a empty object.

-## Explicit values

-Explicit values can be enclosed in either single quotes 'myExplicitValue' or double quotes "myExplicitValue".

 ## Operators